RPM rpm -ivh pipeline_cluster-<version>.rpm # Debian dpkg -i pipeline_cluster-<version>.deb

 -S flag so that the script only needs to be run a single time from one place.
 Without using the

-pipeline-cluster-init will only initialize the node that it is run on.
+pipeline-cluster-init will run in local mode and only initialize the node that it is run on.
+In fact, in

 pipeline-cluster-init is meant to be run from any machine with